petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 1. Click *Save*.

 This makes the account relationship field mandatory, so users must select an account when creating entries.
-Available account options are determined by each user's [permissions](#account-restriction-and-user-roles).
+Available account options are determined by each user's permissions.
+See [Account Restriction and User Roles](#account-restriction-and-user-roles) for guidance on configuring role permissions while account restriction is enabled.
 After entry creation, the selected account becomes the entry's owner and cannot be changed.

 ## Account Restriction and User Roles